Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 <img align="center" src="https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/TimeSeriesPlots/OverdifferencedACF.png">
 </center>

-If the lag-1 autocorrelation is close to 1.0, or if the sum of all autocorrelations is close to 1.0, the time series is said to have a "unit root".
+If the lag-1 autocorrelation is close to 1.0, or if the sum of all autocorrelations is close to 1.0, the time series is said to have a "unit root."
 This indicates that the series is nonstationary, and additional differencing operations should be applied.
 An example of this is shown in [Figure 5](#Fig5).
 Similarly, if the lag-1 term of the PACF plot is close to 1.0, or if the sum of all of the partial autocorrelations is close to 1.0, the series has a unit root due to over-differencing.
 In this case, you should reduce the order of differencing in the model.
 A telltale sign of a unit root is erratic or unstable behavior in the long-term forecasts of your model.
 If such behavior is observed, you should reassess your ACF and PACF plots and reconsider the number of differencing operations that were included in your model.

 <a name="Fig5"></a>
 <center>